The Italian tax calendar for 2023: Which taxes are due when?

 Keeping track of Italy's tax deadlines is no simple task.
-As tax return season begins, here are the key dates to keep in mind.
+Here are the key dates to keep in mind this year.

 If you live in Italy or own property here you'll generally have to pay at least some tax.
 But figuring out what exactly you're paying, and when it's due, is not always straightforward.